wesen1/wesenGemaMod/src/config/templates/README.md

 ### Template Including ###

-You can include other templates by using the paths relative from the templates base folder to the templates.
+You can include other templates by using the paths relative from the AssaultCube base folder to the templates.
-The file extension ".template" must be omitted.